jm-cc/pm2/nmad/README.md

   nmad core, stored in hashtables with indirect hashing.
 Performance penalty is ~250ns compared to flat_array.

-*Note*: only 'tag_huge' supports multiple sessions, and is mandatory for Mad-MPI.
+*Note*: only 'tag_huge' supports multiple sessions, and is mandatory for MadMPI.

 Configure with --enable-taghuge for tag_huge, --enable-tagarray for tag_array.
 Default is tag_as_hashtable.